To establish a group of social service providers and community groups to examine the health needs of the region and promote viable responses.

 The Group has sponsored many health care forums throughout the Mon Valley, including a recent seminar on changes in the Medicare Managed Care system.
-Add something on this from the Annual Reports.

 Since early 1998, the Group has focused on a comprehensive approach to identifying existing gaps in health care services.
 The first phase of this project has generated the Mon Valley Directory of Health Care Services (see Publications), a directory of local health care providers with a brief description of available services.
 Copies of the Directory have been distributed to human service agencies throughout the region to assist providers in directing consumers to appropriate health care services.